HomeSpotsMt. Seorak

 Deciding whether to goRead Festival in 3 Parts, then check What Is Confirmed.

-Coming mainly for foodStart at the Expo Park lawn, find the food zone, then use Food Zone Strategy before ordering.
+Coming mainly for foodStart at the Expo Park lawn, find the food zone, then use the Food Booth Smart Map before ordering.

 Visiting with childrenPair one youth program with a short food stop and a Cheongcho Lake break.